enricomanlapig/hugo-apero-website/content/noodlings/scraping-greatschools/index.markdown

   - decision lab
   - consulting
 subtitle: ''
-excerpt: 'Learning new things about webscraping'
+excerpt: 'Getting better at webscraping for a new DLab project'
 images: ~
 series: ~
 layout: single